 The GRENKE Consolidated Group reports on its operating situation and financial results in the Annual Report, the interim financial reports and the quarterly statements.
 Information is also published in ad hoc publications and press releases.
 All publications and reports are available on the Company's website at at www.grenke.de/grenke-group/investor-relations.

-GRENKE AG has created the mandatory insider register in accordance with Article 18 of the Market Abuse Regulation (MAR).
+GRENKE AG has created a mandatory insider register in accordance with Article 18 of the Market Abuse Regulation (MAR).
 The persons concerned have been advised of their statutory duties and penalties in the case of any violations.
 In accordance with Article 19 MAR, we provide information on the transactions of managers and persons closely related to them on our website.

 ACCOUNTING AND AUDIT OF FINANCIAL STATEMENTS

 The GRENKE Consolidated Group prepares its consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) as applicable in the European Union.
 GRENKE AG prepares its separate financial statements under the provisions of the German Commercial Code (HGB).
 After examination by the Supervisory Board, the approved (consolidated) financial statements are published within four months of the end of the fiscal year.
-The Annual General Meeting elected KPMG AG Wirtschaftsprüfungsgesellschaft, Frankfurt am Main, Germany, as the auditor for the 2018 fiscal year.
+The Annual General Meeting re-elected KPMG AG Wirtschaftsprüfungsgesellschaft, Frankfurt am Main, Germany, as the auditor for the 2019 fiscal year.
 KPMG AG Wirtschaftsprüfungsgesellschaft will also carry out the audit review for the interim financial reports as applicable.

 WORKING PRACTICES OF THE BOARD OF DIRECTORS AND THE SUPERVISORY BOARD